LeoKHoward/NgoarHedgehogProblem/README.md

 # Hedgehog Problem

-A simple Java application used to calculate maximum number of apples a hedgehog can achieve.
+A simple Java application used to calculate maximum number of apples a hedgehog can achieve when navigating through the squares of a 2D matrix.

 # Overview